-Want to add fog to your photo editing or photo manipulation projects in GIMP?
+Want to add fog or mist to your photo editing or photo manipulation projects in GIMP?
 Now you can!
-I’ve created a totally free Fog Overlay pack that includes 22 unique fog images overlayed on a black background in full HD resolution (1920 x 1080 px).
+I’ve created a totally free Fog Overlay pack that includes 22 unique fog images overlaid on a black background in full HD resolution (1920 x 1080 px).
 These JPEG photos can be used in whatever project you would like!

 They are great for fog special effects for things like creating spooky images, or simply to add a bit more depth to your existing foggy photos.